Timeline

 We delivered:

-2 stakeholder presentations to showcase our research findings and redesign walkthrough.
+2 stakeholder presentations to showcase research findings and proposed redesign.

-High-fidelity prototype (50+ screens) with improved visual and information hierarchy, as well as specialized form design, handed off to the IT team.
+High-fidelity prototype (50+ screens) with improved visual and information hierarchy, as well as specialized form design.

 Design Questions